coder/docs/getting-started/pycharm.md

 ## Step 2: Create your workspace

-You will now create the workspace where you'll work on your development project.
+You will now create the workspace to work on your development project.

 1. Return to **Workspaces** using the top navigation bar.